epmcj/uno-game/README.md

 # uno-game
- This is an implementation of the classic card game UNO.
+ This is an implementation in JAVA of the classic card game UNO.